Frequently Asked Questions

 Radford University uses the guidelines developed by the Department of Education to determine a student's dependency status.
 When you are completing the FAFSA you answer a series of questions that determine your dependency status.
 If you would like to learn more about the questions presented on the FAFSA, please review Determining Dependent or Independent Status

 The Financial Aid Office will send you a request to submit tax return transcripts when your FAFSA has been selected for verification.
 Verification is a program that is required by the Department of Education and if you are selected for verification you must complete the process before you will be considered eligible for aid.

 Yes.
 There are additional financial assistance opportunities beyond those that were awarded to you by the Financial Aid Office.
 If your parents are assisting in the payment of your education they can apply for a Parent PLUS Loan.
 If you will be funding your education you may apply for a Private Education Loan.
 If you will be working throughout the semester to help earn funds to pay towards your education you may want to consider setting up a payment plan to pay any remaining charges.

 Entrance counseling is required for all student direct loans as well as Nursing loans, and State Student Loans.
 This requirement is an educational introduction to the loan program designed to educate the student and the parent on the commitment being taken on by borrowing this loan.
 It outlines the basics of when you will be eligible to receive funds, whether or not the funds will remain deferred while the student is in school, and what to expect when you begin repayment.
-The Entrance Interview requirement has been established by the Department of Education and is required by all first time borrowers when they enroll at Radford University.
+The Entrance Counseling requirement has been established by the Department of Education and is required by all first time borrowers when they enroll at Radford University.